Tappit Hen.

 Another view of the Tappit Hen during the 1960s.

-To read more on the brechin family click here.
+To read more on the Brechin family click here.

 To read more on the pubs on the Gallowgate read up & Doon the Gallowgate by John Gorevan.
-A copy can be bought for a few ponds at the Hielan Jessie on the Gallowgate or contact me at john@oldglasgowpubs.co.uk
+A copy can be bought for a few pounds at the Hielan Jessie on the Gallowgate or contact me at john@oldglasgowpubs.co.uk

 End.